kctess5/range_libc/README.md

 ![Range Method Performance Comparison](./media/comparison.png)

 The above benchmarks were performed on an NVIDIA Jetson TX1 with a single thread.
-For a better treatment, see the paper associated with this library.
-Link coming very soon!
+For a better treatment, see the paper associated with this library: [http://arxiv.org/abs/1705.01167](http://arxiv.org/abs/1705.01167)

 <!--- ///////////////////////////// Bresenham's Line Description ////////////////////////////// -->